 Conestoga Trail is a 14.8 mile moderately trafficked out and back trail located near Holtwood, PA that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 Good Views of the Susquehanna and Wildlife This Trail is part of a "cross-county" trail system in Lancaster County.
-The trail system connects the Mason Dixon trail to the Trail in the north.
-The area i have detailed here, is one of the sections that is still located in wooded areas. most of the trail crosses through neighborhoods, and main streets.
-However, this section includes about a mile of hiking on railroad tracks.
+The trail system connects the Mason Dixon trail to the north.
+This section includes about a mile of hiking on railroad tracks.
 This out and back section does take you up a steep hill to overlooks of the river, and a nice crossing of the Tucquan Creek.
 This section of the trail is an up and down hike through the creek valleys back to the tracks, and back up to the Pinnacle overlook.
-If you plan to hike this, definetly pick up a trail system map at the overlook, and keep eyes open for the orange blazes.
+If you plan to hike this, definitely pick up a trail system map at the overlook, and keep eyes open for the orange blazes.

 It was a beautiful trail, but extremely technical in some places if you "follow the blazes."
 We hiked from face rock overlook to the backpacking campsite at Reeds run and deviate from the orange and it was REALLY TOUGH. a lot of up and over rocks, and sometimes tough to see the blazes, especially around the river areas.
 Having a 25lb pack made it a little more challenging.